Malikah Shabazz, the daughter of Malcolm X, has died, officials say – KION546

 CNN has reached out to the medical examiner’s office and to the Shabazz family.

+He remains a symbol of inspiration for Black men and others moved by his transformation from a street hustler to a historic figure the late African-American actor Ossie Davis eulogized as “our own black shining prince.”

+The assassination came after a public feud between Malcolm X and the Nation of Islam’s founder, Elijah Muhammad.
+Malcolm X had accused Muhammad of infidelity and left the Nation in March of 1964.

-Last Thursday, two men convicted of the 1965 assassination of Malcolm X were exonerated during a court hearing.
+Last Thursday, two men convicted of the assassination were exonerated during a court hearing.

 New York County Supreme Court Administrative Judge Ellen Biben granted the motion to vacate the convictions of Muhammad A. Aziz and the late Khalil Islam.